 Have Dad or A Sibling Read to The Baby Too

-If you have other children who wish to read to their sibling, and dad too, this is also encouraged.
-What a wonderful foundation of love you would be building.
+If you have other children who wish to read to their sibling and dad, this is also encouraged.

 Having dad read to your unborn child has some awesome benefits.
-Also, by having a sibling read to the baby in the womb, you are involving them straight away.
-This will make it easier to bring the new baby home and may also stop your child from being jealous of the new baby!
+Also, by having a sibling read to the baby in the womb, you involve them straight away.
+This will make it easier to bring the new baby home and stop your child from being jealous of the new baby!